 On the surface of it, the US clients apparently were less secure about their career direction in Q2 than in Q3—completely understandable given the insecurity of the Covid-19 and economic crises—but they appear as a group to have become more secure during Q3, possibly because we are all learning to live with the new situation and find our way forward in spite of it.
 A clear focus on using the resume(s) as the point of the spear and on developing an effective job search campaign remain consistently evident.

-In Europe, clients apparently shifted focus in Q3.
-Clients began identifying decision makers as a primary expectation.
-This is something the Barrett Group is well equipped to do with more than 12 million contacts available through our research resources for Europe alone.
+In Europe, clients apparently shifted focus in Q3 toward identifying decision makers as a primary expectation—something the Barrett Group is well equipped to do with more than 12 million contacts available through our research resources for Europe alone.
 Demonstrating transferability remained also a high priority in Q3, as did the need for a realistic career plan.

-In the US the differences are more significant.
-It showed a reversal of the “undecided about career direction” question–a much higher share admitted to being unsure in Q3 than in Q2.
+In the US the differences are more significant with a reversal of the “undecided about career direction” question, i.e., a much higher share admitted to being unsure in Q3 than in Q2.
 This is helpful to their career prospects, by the way, because it opens up new avenues.
-Our Clarity Program© is the targeting step of our five-step career change process.
-It helps clients reflect on options and directions that can fundamentally change their career trajectory—and frequently does—toward higher income and more satisfaction, not to mention new industies.
+Our Clarity Program© (the targeting step of our five-step career change process) helps clients reflect on options and directions that can fundamentally change their career trajectory—and frequently does—toward higher income and more satisfaction, not to mention new industries.

 Here’s what one successful client had to say about the Clarity Program©:

-Anecdotally, I have heard about more and more clients coming in who realize that their historical industry is suffering at least in the short term.
-It is also natural that transferability of expertise became a much higher priority in Q3 than in Q2.
+Anecdotally, I have heard about more and more clients coming in who realize that their historical industry is suffering at least in the short term, so it is also natural that transferability of expertise became a much higher priority in Q3 than in Q2.

 However, there was also one extremely important difference that is flavoring these results, and that is the income demography of clients that has shifted profoundly toward higher income brackets in Q3 vs. Q2.

-By the way, for clients landing in Q3 the average time between signing and landing increased slightly vs. Q2 from 24 weeks to 30 weeks.
-This is also consistent with the higher income demographic (as we have previously mentioned: the US Bureau of Labor suggests 1 month per $10,000 of income as your probable search time under normal circumstances).
+By the way, for clients landing in Q3 the average time between signing and landing increased slightly vs. Q2 from 24 weeks to 30 weeks, and that is also consistent with the higher income demographics, as we have previously mentioned: the US Bureau of Labor suggests 1 month per $10,000 of income as your probable search time under normal circumstances.

-Other important reasons executives consider changing jobs is that by proactively making a change they can earn more money.
+Another important reason executives consider changing jobs is that by proactively making a change they can earn more money.
 For example, one client who landed this week shared this anecdote about the negotiation support we provided him:

 “They [the new employer] increased the offer by $55,000… All my interim trips/housing until full relo will be covered… they are also open to covering an apartment… and agreed we could work this out in the coming weeks/months.
 Thanks for all your help throughout the process.”

-We will report on this success story (and others) in a future Hiring Line entry.
-But for now, consider this: the smart money is moving to higher ground before the water rises over their heads.
+We will report on this success story (and others) in a future Hiring Line entry, but for now, consider this: the smart money is moving to higher ground now before the water rises over their heads.
 How about you?

-The Barrett Group looks forward to adding your smiling face to our list of satisfied clients.
-We will continue to provide more reasons for optimism even as the clouds gather in the short term.
+We look forward to adding your smiling face to our list of satisfied clients and providing still more reasons for optimism even as the clouds gather in the short term.
 Give us a call.